Joint Image Compression and Denoising via Latent-Space Scalability: Proposed method

 \subsection{Encoder}

-The encoder has an analysis transformer to obtain a high fidelity latent-space representation for the input image.
+The encoder {employs} an analysis transform to obtain a high fidelity latent-space representation for the input image.
 In addition, the encoder has blocks to efficiently encode the obtained latent-space tensor.
-The encoder's analysis transformer is borrowed from~\cite{cheng2020image} due to its high compression efficiency.
-In addition to the analysis transformer, we also adopted the entropy parameter (EP) module, the context model (CTX) for arithmetic encoder/decoder (AE/AD), synthesis transformer and hyper analysis/synthesis without attention layers from~\cite{cheng2020image}.
+The encoder's analysis transform is borrowed from~\cite{cheng2020image} due to its high compression efficiency.
+In addition to the analysis transform, we also adopted the entropy parameter (EP) module, the context model (CTX) for arithmetic encoder/decoder (AE/AD), synthesis transform and hyper analysis/synthesis without attention layers from~\cite{cheng2020image}.